hanbyuls/K-IDtrack/README.md

 This github page provides the code and data for the K-IDtrack: COVID dashboard.
 It contains information about the spread of COVID-19 in South Korea.

-The data is sourced from the Korean Centers for Disease Control and Prevention (KCDC).
+The data is sourced from theKorea Disease Control and Prevention Agency (KDCA).

 ## K-IDtrack:COVID dashboard